Pixels or Positions? Benchmarking Modalities in Group Activity Recognition: Experiments

 \textbf{Graph Layer Variants.} Table~\ref{tab:backbone_ablation} compares six graph convolutional operators with MaxPool temporal aggregation and positional edges in $20$-layer DeepGCN architectures with residual connections and layer normalization.
-GIN achieves the highest balanced accuracy ($66.8$\%, $180$K parameters), slightly surpassing GraphConv ($66.7$\%, $174$K).
-This suggests that the positional edge structure provides most of the discriminative signal, with the choice of aggregation operator having minimal impact.
-More complex operators underperform: GATv2 reaches $61.3$\% ($-5.5$ \vs GIN) and EdgeConv achieves $58.7$\% ($-8.1$), failing on specific classes (EdgeConv: HIGH PASS $6.9$\%, OUT $55.4$\%; GATv2: THROW IN $20.4$\%).
-GraphSAGE ($65.6$\%) and GEN ($66.3$\%) achieve competitive overall performance but require $1.9\times$--$2.3\times$ more parameters than GIN.
-Per-class results reveal substantial variability: GATv2 excels on HIGH PASS ($69.3$\% vs GIN $27.2$\%), while GraphSAGE performs best on THROW IN ($81.6$\%) but fails on HIGH PASS ($4.0$\%), indicating that different operators capture different spatial relationships, though none consistently outperform the simpler GIN.
+GIN achieves the highest balanced accuracy ($77.8 \pm 0.7\%$, $180$K parameters), very similar to GraphConv ($76.3 \pm 1.1\%$, $174$K).
+The near-identical performance suggests that positional edge structure provides most of the discriminative signal, with the choice of message-passing operator having minimal impact.
+More expressive operators underperform: EdgeConv ($55.6 \pm 12.1\%$) and GATv2 ($61.8 \pm 5.4\%$) show both lower accuracy and higher variance.
+GEN ($72.8\%$) and GraphSAGE ($75.9\%$) are competitive but require, respectively, $1.9\times$ and $2.3\times$ more parameters.
+GIN and GraphSAGE also achieve the best F1 ($57.0$\% and $56.9\%$) with the lowest variance across both metrics for GIN, confirming its suitability as a strong tracking baseline.